groundlight/monitoring-notification-server/README.md

 ## Running with AWS Greengrass

+Before creating the component, you must run `sudo usermod -aG docker ggc_user` on your Greengrass device to allow the Greengrass service to access the host's Docker daemon.

 1. Create a new Greengrass Component
 2. Select "Enter recipe as YAML"
 3. Paste the YAML from [greengrass-recipe.yaml](./greengrass-recipe.yaml) into the text box